False lien

 A false lien is document that purports to describe a lien, but which has no legal basis, or which is based upon false, fictitious, or fraudulent statements or representations.
-In the United States, the filing of false liens has been used as a tool of harassment in "paper terrorism", often against government officials.
+In the United States, the filing of false liens has been used as a tool of harassment and revenge in "paper terrorism", often against government officials.

+Overview

+When used maliciously, the filer falsely submits a lien against their target alleging that the target owes the filer some sum of money for services or goods not delivered.
+The lien is inexpensive and relatively easy to file but, for the target, requires significant time and lawyers fees to be dissolved by a court.
 The practice was pioneered by the Posse Comitatus.
-The Bureau of Prisons has responded by treating lien documents and personal information (such as Social Security Numbers) of federal agents, judges, etc. as contraband in federal prisons.